Skip to main content

 • Only high-quality scans or photos of original, itemized receipts will be accepted for reimbursement.

-• Travel expenses may be supported in accordance with university guidelines.
+• Travel expenses may be covered in accordance with university guidelines.
 Click here for a link to the university travel policy.
 As written in this policy, “the University strongly encourages all Travelers to make transportation and all other choices with sustainability in mind” (p.2).

 All eligible applications will be reviewed by the CCSL Special Projects Sub-Committee made up of the following members: